Andy-Chonkie-S/INTE1120_Intro_to_Info_Sec/README.md

 TBA

 ### 3. Assignments Overview
 The assigments were provided as RMD files for R studio, with the work being the math code undertaken to reach the desired output results.
+Each assignment detail is embedded in its RMD file.

 ### 4. Code Structure and Explanation
 TBA